7 Creepy Works from Francisco Goya’s ‘Los Caprichos’ Series

 (Where is mother going?)

-A witch carried and escorted by odd, goblin-like denizens.
+A witch is carried aloft and escorted by odd, goblin-like denizens.
 The creep factor is somewhat muted by the absurdity of the image, especially the cat desperately clinging to the parasol, but still, is this a mother you want to run into?

 From the Prado manuscript: “Mother has dropsy and they have sent her on an outing.
 God willing, she may recover.”